Launching Burp Suite from the command line

 The Burp JAR file can be executed using a Java Runtime Environment, and there is no need to unpack the contents of the JAR file itself.
 Launching Burp directly from the command line is beneficial in certain use cases because you can use command line arguments to control Burp's behavior on startup.
 For example, you can specify exactly how much memory your computer assigns to Burp.

-The native platform installers bundle Burp together with a private Java Runtime Environment, so you don't need to worry about installing or updating Java.
-However, if you choose to use the JAR file to launch Burp, you will need to manage your own Java installation and updates.
+The native platform installers bundle Burp together with a private Java Runtime Environment, so you don't need to worry about installing or updating Java manually.
+However, if you choose to launch Burp from the command line, you need to manage your own Java installation and updates.
+The minimum Java version required to run Burp is Java 17.

-Currently, Burp has been fully tested on Java versions 11 to 17.
-Note that any extensions written in a version of Java earlier than 11 may not run correctly on any installation of Burp Suite, including those launched via the installer.
+Note that any extensions written in a version of Java higher than 17 may not run correctly on any installation of Burp Suite.

 Checking your Java version